 “Mr. Gorbachev, tear down this wall!” announced President Ronald Reagan at the Berlin Wall, June 12, 1987.

 Begun after Lenin’s Bolshevik Revolution in 1917, the Soviet Union existed from 1922 to 1991.
-With its motto “Workers of the World, Unite!” the Soviet tactic was to train agitators, community organizers, labor organizers and agent provocateurs – provoking agents.
-These would organize people with grievances and stir up riots to subvert and “tear down” the existing government.
-When social chaos caused major domestic disruptions, the public would then willingly accept a new order.
+With its motto “Workers of the World, Unite!” the Soviet tactic of conquest was to train agitators and organizers – “agent provocateurs” – to stir up riots so that the public would accept a military enforced marshal law to restore order.

-Instead of setting up a “workers’ paradise,” power was usurped by communist dictators who exercised totalitarian life and death control over some 293 million people across 11 time zones.
+Instead of setting up a utopian paradise, the workers were simply used as “useful idiots” to set up a communist dictatorship which gained totalitarian control over some 293 million people across 11 time zones.

 Addressing naive students that thought communism would redistribute wealth equally, President Franklin Roosevelt told the American Youth Congress, Feb.
 10, 1940: “The Soviet Union … is run by a dictatorship as absolute as any other dictatorship in the world.”